Enjoy Travel to Japan!

 1. Konjikidō (Golden Hall)

-Its breathtaking beauty continues to captivate visitors.
+Its beauty is breathtaking and continues to captivate visitors.

-• Visiting Hours: 8:30 AM to 5:00 PM (varies by season)
+• Visiting hours: 8:30 AM to 5:00 PM (varies by season)

 2. Chūson-ji Main Hall